-Currently we count smolt leaving Bear, Hidden, Shell, Kirschner, and Tutsumena Lakes.
-Adult salmon are counted returning to Bear, Hidden, and Delight lake; and Paint River.
+Currently we count smolt leaving Bear, Hidden, Shell, and Tutsumena lakes.
+Adult salmon are counted returning to Bear, Hidden, and Delight lakes; and Paint River.

 Northern pike are native to most regions in Alaska, but not the Southcentral region.
 They can rapidly take over and decimate native fish, particularly juveniles.
 Cook Inlet has seen declines salmon runs directly attributed to invasive pike.